 Functionality and Proportionality

-When I was standing there at the MACBA I thought that it is every organism that needs direction, balance, and acceleration.
+When I was standing there at the MACBA I thought that every organism needs direction, balance, and acceleration.
 So does every human being and every organization.
 The functionality of an otolith is physical, but we also need it on a mental level.
 What if everyone had a “mental otolith”?

 And what if organizations were built with the functionality of an otolith?
 Direction, balance, and acceleration are the basic functionalities of what leaders must provide to the team or organization for which they are responsible.